pitastrudl/wekanwiki/Export-from-Wekan-Sandstorm-grain-.zip-file.md

 Or you can start it in command line by writing `ghex`

 You can open files from your unzipped Wekan Sandstorm grain directory `data/wiredTigerDb/` to see if there is still some data that is not yet overwritten with other data.

+## 12) Moving data from Sandstorm to Standalone Wekan like Snap or Docker

+12.1 Compare databases of Sandstorm and Docker Wekan with mongo GUI https://nosqlbooster.com/

+12.2 Create new user to Standalone Wekan

+12.3 Copy new user bcrypt password structure created bcrypt encrypted password from Sandstorm to Docker wekan structure.
+It's at users collection/table.

+12.4 Login

+12.5 Here is info about script how to save all from MongoDB to .JSON textfiles https://forums.rocket.chat/t/big-issue-with-custom-javascript/261/4 and most likely how to get them back to mongodb so just copying all of those boards JSON files and restoring to MongoDB database would work and editing JSON files with any plain text editor.
+For big files you can try JEdit.

+12.6 Here is how to backup and restore mongodb in docker, snap etc https://github.com/wekan/wekan/wiki/Backup

+12.7 All Wekan Docker settings are in this textfile https://raw.githubusercontent.com/wekan/wekan/devel/docker-compose-build.yml